caohao-go/ycdatabase/README.md

 echo $redis->get($cache_key) . "\n";

-//If you are going to delete the relevant data, it is best to also clean up the cache.
+//If you are going to delete the relevant data, it is best to also clean up the cache by cache_key.
 $ycdb->delete("user_info_test", [
   'age' => $age,
   'CACHE' => ['key' => $cache_key]  //cache key